eval-u8/techie-blog/README.md

 The posts created can be edited and deleted from the dashboard.

 The logged in session will automatically log out after a couple of minutes for your safety.

+*NOTE* The password for your account must be at least 8 characters long, otherwise you'll get an error.

 ## Preview 👀